Awadg8/React-Contact-List/README.md

 1. Clone or download the repository to your local machine
 2. Open the project in your code editor
 3. Open the index.html file in your web browser to run the app
+4. First do npm init then npm start

 ## Built With